-Grade 4 Grade 8 Grade 12

-Structures and Functions of Li ving Systems

-Interdependence: The interdepe ndence of organisms (4), specific t ypes of interdependence (8),

-consequences of interdependence (12).

-L4.3: Organisms interact and are interdependent in various ways, including providing food and shelter to one another.
+Exhibit 10 (continued).
+Life Science content statements for grades 4, 8, and 12 Grade 4 Grade 8 Grade 12 Structures and Functions of Liv ving Systems Interdependence: The interdependence consequences of interdependence ndence of organisms (4), specific te (12). ypes of interdependence (8), L4.3: Organisms interact and are interdependent in various ways, including providing food and shelter to one another.
 Organisms can survive only in environments in which their needs are met.
 Some interactions are beneficial; others are detrimental to the organism and other organisms.
 L4.4: When the environment changes, some plants and animals survive and reproduce; others die or move to new locations.
-L8.6: Two types of organisms may interact with one another in several ways: They may be in a producer/consumer, predator/prey, or parasite/host relationship.
+L8.6: Two types of organisms may interact with one another in several ways: They may be in a producer/ consumer, predator/prey, or parasite/ host relationship.
 Or, one organism may scavenge or decompose another.
 Relationships may be competitive or mutually beneficial.
 Some species have become so adapted to each other that neither could survive without the other.
 L8.7: The number of organisms and populations an ecosystem can support depends on the biotic resources available and abiotic factors, such as quantity of light and water, range of temperatures, and soil composition.
 L8.8: All organisms cause changes in the environment where they live.
 Some of these changes are detrimental to the organisms or other organisms, whereas others are beneficial.
 L12.7: Although the interrelationships and interdependence of organisms may generate biological communities in ecosystems that are stable for hundreds or thousands of years, ecosystems always change when climate changes or when one or more new species appear as a result of migration or local evolution.
 The impact of the human species has major consequences for other species.